-Whining is pointless behavior.
+Whining is pointless behavior. kind of action]

 Temporarily waiting is pointless behavior.

 Discussing is conversation.

 Accusing it of is conversation.

-["pointless behavior" is now a kind of action]

 Accusing it of is drama.

 Teleporting to is drama.

 Tabulating is acting like a frickin' accountant.

 Scheduling is acting like a frickin' accountant.